-GRI STANDARD DISCLOSURE RELEVANT CHAPTER(S)/ EXPLANATION PAGE NO. Material Topics GRI 3: Material Topics 2021 3-1 Process to determine material topics Stakeholder Engagement P.25-29 3-2 List of material topics Stakeholder Engagement P.25-29 In 2023, Economic Performance, Labor-management relations and Anti-discrimination were newly considered to be material topics.
-Economic Perform nance GRI 3: Material Topics 2021 3-3 Management of material topics Message from Our Chairlady Stakeholder Engagement Our Sustainable Business P.6-9 P.25-29 P.30-48 GRI 201: Economic 201-1 Direct economic value generated and distributed Appendix II - Performance Data Summary P.128-139 Performance 2016 201-2 Financial implications and other risks and opportunities due to climate change Message from Our Chairlady About Canvest Our Environment P.6-9 P.10-24 P.49-92 The Group is actively evaluating and measuring the financial impact of climate risks on its business and gradually disclosing climate-related financial information.
-201-3 Defined benefit plan obligations and other retirement plans Our People P.93-111 201-4 Financial assistance received from government Local governments awarded a total of HK\$2,772,048 during the Reporting Period to support the research and development of Canvest's projects.
+GRI Standard Disclosure Relevant Chapter(s)/ Explanation Page No. Material Topics GRI 3: Material Topics 2021 3-1 Process to determine material topics Stakeholder Engagement P.25-29 3-2 List of material topics Stakeholder Engagement P.25-29 Economic Perform nance GRI 3: Material Topics 2021 3-3 Management of material topics Message from Our Chairlady Stakeholder Engagement Our Sustainable Business P.6-9 P.25-29 P.30-47 GRI 201: Economic 201-1 Direct economic value generated and distributed Appendix II - Performance Data Summary P.132-143 Performance 2016 201-2 Financial implications and other risks and opportunities due to climate change Message from Our Chairlady About Canvest Our Environment The Group is actively evaluating and measuring the financial impact of climate risks on its business and gradually disclosing climate-related financial information.
+P.6-9 P.10-24 P.48-92 201-3 Defined benefit plan obligations and other retirement plans Our People P.93-113 201-4 Financial assistance received from government Local governments awarded a total of HK\$3,662,000 during the Reporting Period to support Canvest's projects.

-GRI STANDARD DISCLOSURE RELEVANT CHAPTER(S)/ EXPLANATION PAGE NO. Materials GRI 3: Material Topics 2021 3-3 Management of material topics Stakeholder Engagement Our Environment P.25-29 P.49-92 GRI 301: Materials 2016 301-1 Materials used by weight or volume 301-2 Recycled input materials used The materials deployed are mainly chemicals used in flue gas treatment and wastewater treatment for WTE operations, which are subject to stringent technical specifications.
+GRI Standard Disclosure Relevant Chapter(s)/ Explanation Page No. Materials GRI 3: Material Topics 2021 3-3 Management of material topics Stakeholder Engagement Our Environment P.25-29 P.48-92 GRI 301: Materials 2016 301-1 Materials used by weight or volume 301-2 Recycled input materials used The materials deployed are mainly chemicals used in flue gas treatment and wastewater treatment for WTE operations, which are subject to stringent technical specifications.
 Recycled materials were not used.
 301-3 Reclaimed products and their packaging materials Our finished product is electricity from the WTE operations, hence does not involve reclaimed products.
 Our environmental sanitation and smart parking businesses only provide services, hence, they do not involve any products.
-Energy 1 1 1 GRI 3: Material Topics 2021 3-3 Management of material topics Stakeholder Engagement Our Environment P.25-29 P.49-92
+Energy GRI 3: Material Topics 2021 3-3 Management of material topics Stakeholder Engagement Our Environment P.25-29 P.48-92

-GRI STANDARD DISCLOSURE RELEVANT CHAPTER(S)/ EXPLANATION PAGE NO. GRI 302: Energy 2016 302-1 Energy consumption within the organization Our Environment Appendix II - Performance Data Summary P.49-92 P.128-139 Canvest had no purchased heating, cooling or steam consumption in the Reporting Period and Canvest only sold electricity and an immaterial amount of steam, but not any other form of heating nor cooling.
+Relevant Chapter(s)/ GRI Standard Disclosure Explanation Page No. GRI 302: Energy 2016 302-1 Energy consumption within the organization Our Environment Appendix II - Performance Data Summary P.48-92 P.132-143 Canvest had no purchased heating, cooling or steam consumption in the Reporting Period and Canvest only sold electricity and an immaterial amount of steam, but not any other form of heating nor cooling.
 With WTE as our major business, the Group uses household waste as the major source of fuel to generate green electricity for supply to the grid.
 Due to the highly varying composition and heat content of household waste from time to time, it is not feasible to arrive at a meaningful calculation of total energy consumption within the organisation.
-302-2 Energy consumption outside of the organization Our Environment Appendix II - Performance Data Summary P.49-92 P.128-139 Key energy consumption outside of Canvest includes fuel consumption from upstream and downstream transportation, and electricity consumption by end users (the public).
-302-3 Energy intensity Our Environment Appendix II - Performance Data Summary P.49-92 P.128-139 Energy intensity only takes into account the energy consumed within Canvest.
+302-2 Energy consumption outside of the organization Our Environment Appendix II - Performance Data Summary P.48-92 P.132-143 Key energy consumption outside of Canvest includes fuel consumption from upstream and downstream transportation, and electricity consumption by end users (the public).
+302-3 Energy intensity Our Environment Appendix II - Performance Data Summary P.48-92 P.132-143 Energy intensity only takes into account the energy consumed within Canvest. -